If you’re living in poor conditions and your landlord isn’t taking action, you could be entitled to free repairs and financial compensation.

-Don't suffer in silence.
-If your landlord has neglected their responsibilities, you could be entitled to £1,000s in compensation plus free repairs.
+Don’t suffer in silence.
+If your council or housing association has neglected their responsibilities, you could be entitled to £1,000s in compensation through council housing disrepair claims plus free repairs.

 Housing disrepair claims aren’t just about fixing broken homes — they’re about making sure you and your family are safe, healthy, and properly compensated for the impact poor living conditions have had on your life.

-Black mould, condensation, and damp patches that can trigger serious health issues.
+Black mould, condensation, and damp patches that can cause serious health issues

-Water damage from roof leaks, burst pipes, or poor drainage.
+Water damage from roof leaks, burst pipes, or poor drainage systems

-Dangerous cracks that weaken the safety and stability of your home.
+Structural damage that compromises the safety and integrity of your home

-Infestations of rats, mice, cockroaches, or other harmful pests.
+Infestations of rats, mice, cockroaches, or other unwanted creatures

-No heating, no hot water, faulty boilers, or inadequate systems.
+No heating or hot water, faulty boilers, or inadequate heating systems

 To make a successful housing disrepair claim, you need to meet these essential criteria: